 URL: Add one simple product to cart

-- Remember to change the domain name in the above link, and the button will work out of the box.
-1 product with id = 25 will be added to the cart.
+- From the above reference, remember to change the domain name in the above link, as the button will work out of the box. where a product with ID as 25 will be added to the cart.

-URL: Add one simple product to cart with quantity = 3
+URL: Add one simple product to the cart with quantity = 3

-- 1 product with ID = 25 and quantity = 3 will be added to the cart.
+- 1 product with an ID of 25 and a quantity of 3 will be added to the cart.

-- Note: Remember that 2 different products cannot be added to a cart with a URL.
+- Note: Remember that two different products cannot be added to a cart with the same URL.

-- In case you have changed the URL for the cart, so make sure that you will have to change “/cart/” into “/basket/” – for example.
+- If you have changed the URL for the cart, then make sure that you change “/cart/” into “/basket/” – for example.

 URL: Add one simple product to cart & redirect to checkout afterwards